-Chris Brown: Police called to his home for a disturbance

-(CNN)Police were called to singer Chris Brown's Los Angeles home early Tuesday for a disturbance.
+Chris Brown arrested on suspicion of assault

+(CNN)Singer Chris Brown was arrested on suspicion of assault with a deadly weapon Tuesday evening, LAPD Lieutenant Chris Ramirez said in a press conference.

-Officers responded to a woman's call for help at Brown's suburban residence, an LAPD spokesman said.
-LAPD's Robbery-Homicide division is handling the incident.
+Officers responded to a woman's call for help at Brown's suburban Los Angeles residence around 3 a.m.
+Tuesday morning, according to an LAPD spokesman.

-A large police presence could be seen outside Brown's home on aerial footage from CNN affiliates Tuesday.
+A search warrant was obtained by police Tuesday afternoon and law enforcement officials spent several hours at Brown's residence before he was taken into custody.
+Brown will be transported to an LAPD jail for processing.

+"My client's position is that we're coopering," Brown's attorney Mark Geragos told HLN's Dr. Drew Pinsky.
+"There's no truth to it, and we're going to let it play out."

+The LAPD has not independently confirmed her name, Baylee Curran, as the accuser to CNN.

+The LAPD Robbery-Homicide division is handling the investigation.
+More details on the events that led to Brown's arrest have not yet been made available.

-Brown, 27, appeared to be inside his house in videos posted to his social media accounts Tuesday.
+Earlier Tuesday, Brown, posted three videos to his social media accounts.
 In one video, the singer railed against the police and media and said he was being unfairly portrayed as a villain.

 "Good luck.
 When you get the warrant or whatever you need to do, you're going to walk right up in here and you're going to see nothing, you idiots," he said in one video.
 "I'm tired of ... dealing with y'all."